o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-gn GEM_NAME, --gem-name GEM_NAME`**

   The name of your new Gem.
-Must be alphanumeric, and can contain _ and - characters.
-If the Gem name is not provided, this command will use the last component of the Gem path.
-Ex.
-New_Gem
+The name must be alphanumeric, though it can contain underscores (_) and hyphens (-).
+If you don't provide the Gem name, this command uses the last component of the Gem path.
+For example: New_Gem.

 - **`-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`**

-  The path to the template you want to create a new Gem from.
-The path can be absolute or relative to the default templates path.
+  The path to the template that you want to create a new Gem from.
+The path can be absolute or relative to the default template's path.

 - **`-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`**

   The name of the template that you want to create a new Gem from.
-If supplied, you do not need to use the `--template-path` parameter.
+If supplied, you don't need to use the `--template-path` parameter.

 - **`-grp GEM_RESTRICTED_PATH, --gem-restricted-path GEM_RESTRICTED_PATH`**